 Our standards are that every student (even A students) should receive feedback on every assignment before the next assignment of the same type is due (meaning, feedback on a discussion post before the next is due, etc.).
 That turnaround time may seem daunting, but remember, it’s less natural for students to check in with an online instructor than it would be in a face-to-face course, where they may hang back after class one day to touch base on an assignment.
-Almost nothing feels more isolating to an online student than simply getting a grade without any explanation as to why, and you can imagine how confusing it would feel to a student to have to complete future assignments with no idea of how they performed on the previous ones.
-Ideally students would even receive qualitative feedback on auto-graded multiple choice exams, even if that feedback was directed to the whole class as an announcement clarifying common wrong answers.
+Almost nothing feels more isolating to an online student than simply getting a grade without any explanation as to why, and you can imagine how confusing it would feel to a student to have to attempt future assignments with no idea of how they performed on the previous ones.

 It is important to give students their feedback when they were expecting it, in a timely fashion (remember, feedback on the early assignments is the most important and highly anticipated).
 Luckily, the LMS offers some time savers to help with this task.

 - Rubrics: Rubrics are a great way to let students know why they got the grade they did, and you can easily modify it to include personal messages as appropriate.
-Now that student with great ideas but horrible grammar will know that you’re on to her and how she can step up her game on the next assignment to get that A. Talk to your instructional designer to learn more about rubrics.

 Best Practices